Kousarsaleem32/RDAMP-Dimensional-Model-PowerBI/README.md

 1. Open Power BI Desktop.
 2. Select **Get Data → PostgreSQL Database**.
 3. Input your server details and database name.
-4. Under **Advanced Options**, paste a SQL query like `SELECT * FROM vw_product_seasonality` or select from the available views.
-5. Load the data, then use Power BI’s interface to design interactive visuals.
+4. Load the data, then use Power BI’s interface to design interactive visuals.

 Once connected, all data updates in Power BI can be refreshed dynamically based on the underlying SQL views.